WhoAmI125/RoomEscape/README.md

 1. The index.html will be the main room that will start.
 There would be pop-up explain about the stoy
 2. In the room, there will be objects that can be clicked and solve the questions to receive the hint.
+     - If image can be clicked, there would be zoom animation, if there is not animation that object is not able to click
+     - Need to click on the object, solve the question by clicking button or writing down
-3. The hints received by solving the questions will be used to unlock the door and leave to the next room.
+4. The hints received by solving the questions will be used to unlock the door and leave to the next room.
+     - Click on the door lock image to unlock the door
-4. The final room is solving the maze to escape the room
+6. The final room is solving the maze to escape the room
+     - The arrow buttons are used to move the character around

 **Task assignment:**